MaterializeInc/materialize/doc/user/content/ingest-data/warpstream.md

         WITH (SIZE = '3xsmall');
     ```

     d.
-To verify the ingestion, you can execute an SQL query in Materialize
+Verify the ingestion and query the data in Materialize:

     ```sql
     SELECT * FROM warpstream_click_stream_source LIMIT 10;
     ```

+    e.
 Furthermore, create a materialized view to aggregate the data:

     ```sql
     CREATE MATERIALIZED VIEW warpstream_click_stream_aggregate AS